rdkcentral/rdk-halif-hdmi_cec/docs/pages/hdmi-cec_halSpec.md

 ## Component Runtime Execution Requirements

-`CEC` message transmit operation should complete within one second.
-Desired `CEC` response time is **200 milliseconds** and maximum response time should be **1 second** as provided in the `CEC` specifications (`HDMI-CEC Specification`). `Caller` is responsible to perform retry operations as per the `CEC` specification requirements. `Caller` will retry each transmission in line with a requirement as specified in Section `CEC 7.1` of the HMDI-CEC specification.
+`CEC` message transmit operation must complete within one second.
+Desired `CEC` response time is **200 milliseconds** and maximum response time must be **1 second** as provided in the `CEC` specifications (`HDMI-CEC Specification`). `Caller` is responsible to perform retry operations as per the `CEC` specification requirements. `Caller` will retry each transmission in line with a requirement as specified in Section `CEC 7.1` of the HMDI-CEC specification.

 ### Initialization and Startup

-`Caller` should initialize by calling `HdmiCecOpen()` before calling any other `API`.
+`Caller` must initialize by calling `HdmiCecOpen()` before calling any other `API`.

 ### Threading Model

 This interface is not required to be thread safe.
-Any caller invoking the `APIs` should ensure calls are made in a thread safe manner.
+Any caller invoking the `APIs` must ensure calls are made in a thread safe manner.

 ### Process Model